CR-HSDC/Pewlett-Hackard-Analysis/Readme.md

 **_Figure 1_:** Retiring Titles

  * **Total Retiring Employees Count:**
-  	* Per *Figure 1*  A total of 72,458 employees will be retiring from Pewlett Hackward.
+  	* Per *Figure 1*  A total of 72,458 employees will be retiring from Pewlett Hackard.

   * **Highest Retiring Title by Count:**
   	* Per *Figure 1*  The greatest group of retirees will consist of Senior Engineers (25,916)